 To carry out home improvements

 With the somewhat restricted housing supply in the UK, many home-owners are choosing home improvements over buying a new property.
-Remortgaging can provide you with the funds to carry out such works.
+Remortgaging can provide you with the funds to carry out such works and be less stressful in the long run.

 To buy a second property